scala-jsonapi/scala-jsonapi/README.md

     import org.zalando.jsonapi.model._

-Yhe library provides serialization and deserialization of Jsonapi root objects to JSON using either Spray-JSON or Play-JSON.
+The library provides serialization and deserialization of Jsonapi root objects to JSON using either Spray-JSON or Play-JSON.
 Please note that you need to explicitly add a dependency to either spray-json or play-json to your project.

 ## Spray-JSON